ronnyerrmann/HiFLEx/README.md

 ## Recent changes
 * Cosmic ray removal using deepCR available
-* Python 3 ready (Pipeline will also keep working under Python 2)
+* Python 3 (Pipeline will also keep working under Python 2)
 * Blaze correction with a fitted function (polynomial of user defined order)
 * Extra logging information for wavelength solution and drift of the wavelength solution
 * Improved measurement of the offset between emission line spectra and the wavelength solution